 “Again, I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.”

-Matthew Chapter 19, Verse 24.
+Matthew 19:24.
 It is one of the most iconic scriptures of the New Testament and one I’ve used often to illustrate the impossibility of finding peace and order if you’re unwilling to unburden yourself of encumbering worldly possessions.
+Translation…

 We often think of Jesus speaking in parables like this to explain His teachings.
 And so, I’ve always taken for granted the impossibility of this image.
 A camel, literally slipping through the eye of a needle?
 I mean, come on.
 No chance at all, right?

 However, scholars have theorized that the needle Jesus was referring to was actually the Needle Gate, a small opening in the wall surrounding Jerusalem.
 At night, when the main gates were locked, city-keepers would allow camels and their owners to come in via the Needle Gate, which, for security purposes, forced owners first to remove any saddles or packs from the camel before the animal could slip through.

 As a professional organizer, I rejoice in this revelation.
 It still means that to enter the City of God, one must first unshackle himself of the stuff he carries.
 BUT – it’s not as ludicrously impossible as it may have once appeared.
 What was once pure allegory is now much more accessible.